 - Increased heart rate

-Needle phobia is nothing to be ashamed of and there are some simple things that you can do to help overcome it.
+Fear of needles is nothing to be ashamed of and there are some simple things that you can do to help overcome it.

 Firstly, remember that vaccines are good for you and have proven long-term health benefits:

 - They can save lives: vaccines protect against dangerous, potentially life-threatening infectious diseases

 - They are very safe and effective: each vaccine is rigorously tested before being made available.
 They continue to be tested after they’ve been introduced to identify any side effects.

 - They protect others you care about: vaccines stop you from becoming ill, which prevents you from passing diseases onto those around you (especially those that may be more susceptible to complications, like young children, the elderly, or those that are already ill).2

 There are a number of techniques you can try to help overcome your fear:

 Before your appointment